SvePu/MyBB-Darkmode-Switch/README.md

 # MyBB-Darkmode-Switch
-MyBB 1.8 plugin to include a setting into UserCP to switch dark mode CSS files in forum
+MyBB 1.8 plugin to include options to toggle dark mode in forum view.

 --------------------------------